xlibing/snntc-2023/README.md

 CNN but runs at 5 times slower.

-We provide mainly the dense and 2D convolutional layers as c++/cuda coding.
-Other layers like pooling are also provided, which are implemented by calling python Tensorflow modules directly.
+We provide mainly the dense and 2D convolutional layers as c++/cuda coding (source codes are snnfc*, and snncv*).
+Other layers like pooling are also provided, which are implemented in SNN_TC_Modules.py by calling python Tensorflow modules directly.
 One can add his own layers via either slight modification of Tensorflow or following our c++/cuda programming style.